Speaking With Your Eyes

 Audience Feedback

-There’s another benefit to maintaining eye contact with the audience.
+There’s another benefit to maintaining eye contact with your audience.

 By constantly looking at the audience you’ll be able to get a feel for how receptive they are to what you’re saying.
 As you look at someone they may smile or gently nod in agreement.